-Under the Class EA Process, once the need is established, technically viable alternatives to the undertaking capable of addressing that need will be identified.
+Under the Class EA for TF, once the need is established, technically viable alternatives to the project capable of addressing that need will be identified.
 Each alternative may have different technical, economic and environmental advantages and disadvantages.

-The description and the rationale for selection or rejection of all alternatives to the undertaking will be documented in the ESR.
+The description and the rationale for selection or rejection of all alternatives to the project will be documented in the ESR.